The 'World's Worst' Smart Padlock Is Even Worse Than Previously Thought - Slashdot

 Yes, a determined criminal can break into virtually any house, but it’s well proven that most will avoid breaking into houses that even have something as simple as a home security sign in front (even if fake) since it’s not worth the chance of being caught versus a house that looks completely unguarded.

-Their web site doesn't have an about page (Score:2)
+Their web site doesn't have an about page (Score:1)

 What is the company's association with Microsoft?
 With this type of security, there just has to be.